ontop/ontop-website/guide/compliance.md

 ## Time functions
 *Since 4.2.0.*

 These functions use the prefix `ofn` (`http://www.ontotext.com/sparql/functions/`) and their documentation can be found [here](https://graphdb.ontotext.com/free/devhub/time-functions.html#durations-expressed-in-certain-units).
+They accept both `xsd:date` and `xsd:dateTime` as arguments.

  - `ofn:weeksBetween`
  - `ofn:daysBetween`